 Part Time vs. Full Time Remote Work

-Will business owners and their employees learn to optimize their remote work capabilities?
-A survey by Salesforce and Tableau revealed that 69 percent of respondents agreed that the nature of work was going to change permanently due to pandemic.
 A recent Gartner poll showed that 48% of employees will likely work remotely at least part of the time after COVID-19 versus 30% before the pandemic.
 As organizations shift to more remote work operations, explore the critical competencies employees will need to collaborate digitally, and be prepared to adjust employee experience strategies.
 Consider whether and how to shift performance goal-setting and employee evaluations for a remote context.

 Gartner research also shows the coronavirus pandemic will have a long term impact work.